Breast cancer 101

 According to the ACS, risk factors for breast cancer include:

 - Older age.
-Most invasive breast cancers are found in women age 55 or older.
+Most breast cancers are found in women age 55 or older.

 - Family history.
 Women whose mother, sister or daughter had breast cancer are at higher risk themselves.